Appdynamics/ConfigMyApp-docs/docs/README.md

  - Business transactions detection rules <br>
    Support for INCLUDE and EXCLUDE rules for the following types transactions:
     - .Net classes and methods (POCOs)
-    - Java clasesses and methods (POJOs)
+    - Java classes and methods (POJOs)
     - Servlets
     - ASPs
  - Server Visibility